jadounrahul/kartsnms/doc/Extensions/Network-Map.md

-You may also access the dynamic configuration interface [example here](https://visjs.github.io/vis-network/examples/network/other/configuration.html) from within LibreNMS by adding the following to config.php
+You may also access the dynamic configuration interface [example here](https://visjs.github.io/vis-network/examples/network/other/configuration.html) from within KartsNMS by adding the following to config.php

 ```php
 $config['network_map_vis_options'] = '{